 Can Lanolin Be Cruelty-Free?

 Lanolin is one of the most potent natural moisturizers available, holding up to 400% of its moisture weight.
-Luckily for us, it can help boost our protective skin barrier’s strength – which we need because it slowly weakens as we age and are exposed to harms like pollution or the sun.

 Can Lanolin Be Cruelty-Free?